linbird/Http-Server/README.md

 Http Server Project of Computer Network in gUCAS

 Using C/C++

 Supporting Get/Post methods

 Support HTTP block transmission

 Using openssl Lib to support HTTPS

-Using libevent to support muti-path
+Using libevent to support muti-paths

 And more......